FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Methodology

 Directly generating higher-resolution results will easily produce several repetitive objects, losing the reasonable visual structure that was originally good.
 To address this issue, we utilize a self-cascade upscaling framework from previous works~\cite{du2024demofusion,guo2024make}, which progressively increases the resolution of generated results:

 where $\tilde{\rvz}$ means the noised intermediate latent, $r$ is the resolution level ($1$ represents original resolution, $2$ represents the twice height and width), and $\phi$ is an upsampling operation.
+Specifically, FreeScale will denoise using the training resolution.
+The intermediate results will then be gradually up-sampled.
+In the higher resolution, blurry details from the upsampling will be removed by adding noise (to the level of timestep $K$) and denoising.
 In this way, the framework will generate a reasonable visual structure in low resolution and maintain the structure when generating higher-resolution results.

 There are two options for $\phi$: directly upsampling in latent ($\phi\left(\rvz\right) = \text{UP}(\rvz)$) or upsampling in RGB space ($\phi\left(\rvz\right) = \mathcal{E}(\text{UP}(\mathcal{D}(\rvz)))$, where $\mathcal{E}$ and $\mathcal{D}$ are the encoder and decoder of pre-trained VAE, respectively.
 Upsampling in RGB space is closer to human expectations but will add some blurs.
 We empirically observe that these blurs will hurt the video generation but help to suppress redundant over-frequency information in the image generation.
 Therefore, we adopt upsampling in RGB space for higher-solution image generation and latent space upsampling in higher-solution video generation.